shinline-app/shinline-clone/README.md

 Hello from Stiven :)

 # Hi Jakhongir!
-Please help me to solve this: 5+4=?
+Please help me to solve this: 5+4=9.
+You're welcome!